izzygomez/gists/README.md

 ## TODOs

-- consolidate other one-off scripts into this repo
 - write a blog post on website about how this repo was created
 - consolidate all `.pre-commit-config.yaml` files across my repos into `repo-settings/`
+- consolidate all colors in scripts to a single file that is imported